-⭐ Manga (漫画) basically means comic book.
-These stories won over not just Japanese people, but fans all over the world.
+Manga (漫画) basically means comic book.
+These stories won over not only the Japanese, but fans all over the world.

 The self-respecting good otaku certainly has his favorite manga and always keeps an eye on when the anime inspired by this manga will come out!
 There is no age or gender for this passion.